-All major religions support organ, tissue and eye donation and consider donation the greatest gift one can give.
+All major religions support organ, eye and tissue donation and consider donation the greatest gift one can give.
 Transplantation is consistent with the life preserving traditions of these faiths.
 The donation of life is an act of human kindness in keeping with religious teachings.

 Are TV and movie stories about donation true?